mitchcr/ONEVM/CollectOSDetails/readme.md

          sosreport -e azure

-     - Review the report and contents and look for the WALinuxAgent information collected.
+     - At the end of the command execution, the output will show you a file name inside the /var/tmp path that start with "sosreport-<something-variable>".
+That's a tar.xz file.
+Review the report and contents of it.
+To do that you need to decompress information of the tar.xz file with command:

+             tar xvf <sosreport-file-path>

+      After the command execution it will create a directory and inside it will have the collected WALinuxAgent information.
+You can review it with your preferred commands.
 The Azure plug-in module collects WALinuxAgent log and configuration details.

   4. Generate a report with all logs: